papertraderdev/papertraderdev/README.md

 - CA: Coming Soon
 - **Repository Access**: After the token reaches a certain market cap (probably lower than you'd expect), I'll make the repository public.
 Anyone will be able to download and use the extension.
 - **Chrome Web Store**: Once the token reaches an even higher market cap, I'll purchase a developer account and officially publish PaperTradr to the Chrome Web Store.
 - **No Nuking, No Dumping**: Will sell small percentages on the way up.
 Will not sell more than 10% of my 5% initials.
 Aiming for small 2-3% clips on the way up.
 Why no locking?
 Because with this project I don't see using the token as utility tied to the project.
 That will be my next project.
-This token is to provide liquidity so I can build out the rest of the features, phase 2 and continue the Trench Terminal.
+This token is to provide liquidity so I can build out the rest of the features of phase 2 and beyond, as well as continue the Trench Terminal 👨‍🔬 .

 ---